rrarissa/ML-Production-Practice/README.md

 parameterization

 # Loguru
-Loguru is the most popular third-party logging framework for Python.
-It includes debug
+Loguru is a third-party logging library for Python that simplifies logging.

-info

-warning

-error

-critical.
-We won't use print function because
+It has functions of debug, info, warning, error and critical.
 # Code Architecture

 # flake8